Pat Oliphant: Courting controversy

 Oliphant's cartoons are rarely warm towards their subjects.
-He has often stated that his job is to criticize, and he deliberately avoids getting to know his subjects for fear of liking them.
-He intentionally courts backlash, saying in Rolling Stone in 1976, "This really isn't a business ... it's a cause.
+He often stated that his job is to criticize, and he deliberately avoided getting to know his subjects for fear of liking them.
+He intentionally courted backlash, saying in Rolling Stone in 1976, "This really isn't a business ... it's a cause.
 I'm an outcast because of it.
 A writer can’t really say, 'This man's an idiot,' because the law holds him back.
 We can say it."

-Oliphant has often remarked on his intention to draw criticism from all political perspectives and has indeed received strong criticism from ethnic and religious groups for some of his cartoons.
-In 2001, the Asian American Journalists Association accused Oliphant of "cross[ing] the line from acerbic depiction to racial caricature."
+Oliphant often remarked on his intention to draw criticism from all political perspectives and indeed received strong criticism from ethnic and religious groups for some of his cartoons.
+In 2001, the Asian American Journalists Association accused Oliphant of "cross[ing] the line from acerbic depiction to racial caricature".

 In 2005, the American-Arab Anti-Discrimination Committee expressed concern that some of Oliphant's caricatures were racist and misleading.
 In 2007, two Oliphant cartoons produced similar responses.
 One cartoon about Israel's December 2008 offensive against Hamas in Gaza sparked criticism among some American Jews.
-The cartoon featured a jackbooted, headless figure representing Israel in a goosestepping posture, looming over a small female figure holding a baby labeled "Gaza."
+The cartoon featured a jackbooted, headless figure representing Israel in a goosestepping posture, looming over a small female figure holding a baby labelled "Gaza".
 The Los Angeles-based Simon Wiesenthal Center said the cartoon denigrated and demonized Israel and mimicked Nazi propaganda.
 It called on the New York Times and other media outlets to remove the cartoon from their websites.

 A 2005 cartoon showing Condoleezza Rice as a parrot perched on George W. Bush's shoulder was criticized by some readers for depicting her with buck teeth and exaggerated lips.

 Oliphant's cartoons featuring Catholic scandals have also been controversial.
-The Catholic League has called him "one of the most viciously anti-Catholic editorial cartoonists ever to have disgraced the pages of American newspapers."
+The Catholic League called him "one of the most viciously anti-Catholic editorial cartoonists ever to have disgraced the pages of American newspapers".
 On Christmas Eve 1993, Catholic readers were angered by a cartoon associating Michael Jackson and priests with child molestation.
-One of his most famous cartoons, "Celebration of Spring at St. Pedophilia's – the Annual Running of the Altar Boys," sparked nationwide debates in print, radio, and television when it was published on 20 March 2002.
+One of his most famous cartoons, "Celebration of Spring at St. Pedophilia's – the Annual Running of the Altar Boys", sparked nationwide debates in print, radio, and television when it was published on 20 March 2002.
 The New York Times and Washington Post, as well as other papers, chose not to include the cartoon online, while some did not run it at all.

 In 1987, Oliphant protested the selection of Berkeley Breathed for the Pulitzer Prize for Editorial Cartooning.
-Oliphant's concern was that Breathed's work "has, so far as I know, not appeared on one editorial page in the country."
-Addressing the Association of American Editorial Cartoonists convention to hearty applause, Oliphant represented the views of many of his colleagues: that the seriousness of editorial cartooning as a journalistic pursuit was at risk and that the Pulitzer was encouraging the valuing of humor over political statement.
+Oliphant's concern was that Breathed's work "has, so far as I know, not appeared on one editorial page in the country".
+Addressing the Association of American Editorial Cartoonists convention to hearty applause, Oliphant represented the views of many of his colleagues: that the seriousness of editorial cartooning as a journalistic pursuit was at risk and that the Pulitzer was encouraging the valuing of humour over political statement.